-On the other hand, if your links came from sites with DA 30+, but serious a activity such as clicks on your links, low bounce rate on your content page and a community around your content (comments, social shares, bookmarks etc), Google will appreciate the value of your links.
+On the other hand, if your links come from sites with DA 30+, but have serious activity such as clicks on your links, low bounce rate on your content page, and a community around your content (comments, social shares, bookmarks etc), Google will appreciate the value of your links.

 Beyond all of these obvious stats, here are some of the things you should look out for in potential guest post blogs:

 i).
 Blogs that offer more than one link in the author’s bio:

 This is the first thing I consider before writing a guest post.

 Because if you’re promoting more than one site or different web pages at once, you need to target blogs, where the author appreciates useful content and wouldn’t mind having you place more than one link.

 An example of a blog that offers more than 1 link in the author bio is Shopify.com.

 ii).
 Blogs that allow links (author bio) before the content:

 You want maximum clicks on your links.